Apipost-Team/runnerGo/README.md

 Options:
-  -r  Rounds of request to run, total requests equal r * n -n  Number of simultaneous requests, 0<n<=5000, depends on machine performance -j  Url of request har url, use " please
+  -r  Rounds of request to run, total requests equal r * n -n  Number of simultaneous requests, 0<n<=5000, depends on machine performance -j  Specify the har file path or URL for request, use " please
       eg:
       -j 'https://echo.apipost.cn/json-har.json'
   -t  Specify the time (in milliseconds) to wait for requests to return a response, Default is 10